SandeshRangreji/Scientific-Document-Summarization/README.md

 # Scientific-Document-Summarization
-# Summarization of Scientific Texts using PGN
+# Research project to fine tune T5, BART and PEGASUS for the task of scientific document summarisation